 Paediatric concussions are a major public health concern.
-While the majority of children with a concussion will recovery completely within 4 weeks, nearly 30% will experience persistent post-concussive symptoms lasting 1 month or longer.
-Prolonged symptoms can impact academic performance, participation in extra-curricular activities, and are associated with a lower quality of life.
-Post-concussive symptoms are commonly categorised into physical, cognitive, emotional and sleep domains.
-15 16 However, little is known about the relationships between individual symptoms, the co-occurrence of symptoms in each of these domains, or whether specific clinical phenotypes can be identified based on symptom clusters.
+1-5 While the majority of children with a concussion will recovery completely within 4 weeks, nearly 30% will experience persistent postconcussive symptoms lasting 1 month or longer.6-11 Prolonged symptoms can impact academic performance, participation in extra-curricular activities, and are associated with a lower quality of life.
+12-14 Post-concussive symptoms are commonly categorised into physical, cognitive, emotional and sleep domains.
+15 16 However, little is known about sleep domains.
+The However, little is known about the relationships between individual symptoms, the co-occurrence of symptoms in each of these domains, or whether specific clinical phenotypes can be identified based on symptom clusters.
 By understanding the relationships between post-concussive symptoms and identifying distinct clinical phenotypes in children with concussion, clinicians will be better prepared to identify and address the entirety of patients' post-concussion symptomatology, which may reduce time to recovery.